A bill to require biennial reports to Congress on the effectiveness of Government programs, and for other purposes.

 Sponsor and status

-This bill was introduced on August 3, 1978, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 3, 1978, in a previous session of Congress, but it did not receive a vote.

 Representative for Wisconsin's 6th congressional district